-The FAU FAU is forming the working group called the Queen City Public Private Partnership Company that calls for at least a $12B plan for Hamilton County through a public private partnership with the city of Cincinnati and the County of Hamilton.
+FAU Cincinnati is forming the working group called the Queen City Public Private Partnership Company that calls for at least a $12B plan for Hamilton County through a public private partnership with the city of Cincinnati and the County of Hamilton.
 Here is our first DRAFT (update on July 14th 2017) proposed use of proceeds –

 |Sewer Fund We created a Public-Private Partnership study group that was born on April 29th 2017 and now is to be called the Queen City Public Private Partnership Company.
 It is a private sector driven by FAU Chamber of Commerce member businesses and their mentors and the city of Cincinnati and Hamilton County to buy The Metropolitan Sewer District of Greater Cincinnati (MSD).
 The funds will be reinvested in real estate and projects that employ residents of the county and that will return funds that will be used to keep rates down to what they are now and provide an economic boost to the county, 20,000 households and over 1,000 businesses in the county.

 This program will create a $4B Construction Contract for African American Businesses and their partners who are aligned with FAU Chamber Core Company Environmental Alliance that is to be born July 15th 2017.